Engaging the Media in Countering Terrorism in Central Asia

 A second workshop was organized on 9-11 July 2014 in Bishkek, Kyrgyzstan, focusing on cooperation between the government and the Media in countering terrorism in the region.
 A total of 48 people participated in the workshop, including government officials (representatives of state media, national security, ministries of foreign affairs), independent media professionals, two Afghan media professionals, representatives of international and regional organizations as well as representatives of observer countries (Russia, US).

 The objectives of the regional workshop were:

-After discussing the specific motivations and means that terrorists make use of the media for their narratives, recruitment and propaganda purposes, participants concluded that sustained cooperation was necessary between the governments (including security officials) of the region and representatives of the media in order to counter this usage.
-This relationship however should be voluntary and not compromise the principles of a fee and objective media, since this would undermine its credibility and could be counterproductive.
+After discussing the specific motivations and means that terrorists make use of the media for their narratives, recruitment and propaganda purposes, participants concluded that sustained cooperation would be necessary between the governments (including security officials) of the region and representatives of the media in order to counter this usage.
+This relationship, however, should be voluntary and not compromise the principles of a free and objective media, since this would undermine its credibility and could be counterproductive.
 They came up with a set of recommendations for concrete follow up activities and strategies to this effect.

 Download in PDF format:

 Download training materials in PDF and PowerPoint formats: